inspeq/inspeq-docs/ResponseStructure.md

 ### Definition

-This metric refers to how grammatically correct the response generated is.
+This metric refers to how grammatically correct the response generated.

 ### Response Structure